-As mentioned in Section 4, to generalize the process of non-Gaussianity genesis in the extratropics is not simple.
-The non-Gaussianity genesis is generally associated with instability from various processes such as the convection, advection and larger-scale atmospheric phenomena, so that it is very difficult to find general mechanisms of the non-Gaussianity genesis in the extratropics even for the simple SPEEDY model.
+As mentioned in Sect.
+4, generalizing the process of non-Gaussianity genesis in the extratropics is not simple.
+The non-Gaussianity genesis is generally associated with instability from various processes such as the convection, advection, and larger-scale atmospheric phenomena, so that it is very difficult to find general mechanisms of the non-Gaussianity genesis in the extratropics even for the simple SPEEDY model.
 Furthermore, if we use more realistic models with complex physics schemes, the process of non-Gaussianity genesis would be much more diverse and complicated.
 This is partly why we did not go into details to investigate different cases of non-Gaussianity genesis with the SPEEDY model.

-The non-Gaussianity is less frequent in the wind components not only in the time scale of 1 month but also for the snapshot, although the dynamic process of the atmosphere is a nonlinear system.
+The non-Gaussianity is less frequent in the wind components not only on the timescale of 1 month but also for the snapshot, although the dynamic process of the atmosphere is a nonlinear system.
 Moreover, the non-Gaussian PDFs of temperature and specific humidity seldom affect the PDFs of the wind components.
 We hypothesize that the model complexity may be a reason for this.
 The SPEEDY model could not resolve some local interactions between wind components and other variables due to its coarse resolution and simplified processes.
 With more realistic models, physical processes are much more complex, and the local interactions can also be represented.
-Indeed, we obtained widely distributed non-Gaussianity with a 10240-member NICAM-LETKF system with 112-km horizontal resolution assimilating real observations from the National Centers for Environmental Prediction (NCEP) known as PREPBUFR from 0000 UTC 1 November to 0000 UTC 8 November (Miyoshi et al. 2015).
-Figure 20 shows the spatial distributions of background KL divergence of zonal wind and temperature at the second model level (~850 hPa) for SPEEDY at 0000 UTC 1 March and zonal wind and temperature at the eighth model level (~850 hPa) for the NICAM at 0000 UTC 8 November 2011.
-With NICAM, the non-Gaussianity appears globally not only in the temperature field but also in the zonal wind although we should account for the model errors of NICAM.
-This result implies that the NICAM has various sources of non-Gaussianity such as smaller scale physical and dynamical processes with various interactions among different model variables, and suggests the limitation of this study using the SPEEDY model.
-In the realistic situation, we would presumably have more frequent occurrence of non-Gaussianity.
+Indeed, we obtained widely distributed non-Gaussianity with a 10 240-member NICAM-LETKF system with a 112 km horizontal resolution assimilating real observations from the National Centers for Environmental Prediction (NCEP) known as PREPBUFR from 00:00 UTC on 1 November to 00:00 UTC on 8 November (Miyoshi et al., 2015).
+Figure 20 shows the spatial distributions of background KL divergence of zonal wind and temperature at the second model level ($\sim 850 \text{ hPa}$) for SPEEDY at 00:00 UTC on 1 March and zonal wind and temperature at the eighth model level ($\sim 850 \, hPa$) for the NICAM at 00:00 UTC on 8 November 2011.
+With NICAM, the non-Gaussianity appears globally not only in the temperature field but also in the zonal wind, although we should account for the model errors of NICAM.
+This result implies that the NICAM has various sources of non-Gaussianity such as smaller-scale physical and dynamical processes with various interactions among different model variables, and suggests the limitation of this study using the SPEEDY model.
+In a